box-products/handbook/appendix-01-managers.md

 ---

 SALT Insure has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
-Here's how we break down each level’s duties.
+Here's how we break down each level's duties.

 ## Executive Responsibilities